 1988 – Introduction of AOBRDs

-AOBRDs (Automatic On-Board Recording Device) were introduced and its use in the trucking industry was standarized.
-They are similar to ELD, with a few key differences.
-One of the main ones is that AOBRDs aren’t required to connect to the truck’s engine, while this is mandatory for ELDs.
+AOBRDs (Automatic On-Board Recording Device) were introduced and its use in the trucking industry was standardized.
+They are similar to ELDs, with a few key differences, the main being that AOBRDs aren’t required to connect to the truck’s engine.

 2000 – Attempted Hours of Service Reform